copernicus-mogley/zkav.club/README.md

 ### Foundry: Salon and Workshops

 Participatory livestreams for privacy-first communities.
-Foundry combines an open Salon with community-led Workshops to explore free and open-source software (FOSS) and decentralized tech in practice.
+Zk Av Club Foundry combines an open Salon with community-led Workshops to explore free and open-source software (FOSS) and decentralized tech in practice.
 Come to learn, contribute, and help design how we document and distribute community knowledge—without compromising privacy.

 Salon: A monthly hang with people building in the open — FOSS, P2P, decentralized governance, brand/design, transcription, more.
 We go live the final Friday at 15:00 UTC.
 [Check our calendar](https://lu.ma/zkav).